olivierklaver/Sketchpad/README.md

 ## IMPORTANT NOTE
 Sketchpad is a prototyping tool that is not designed to be used in production websites.

-The program will dynamically add a range of variables and functions to the _Global Object (window).
-Hence this library should not be used in a production
+	- The program will dynamically add a range of variables and functions to the _Global Object (window).
- * site, since sketchpad code may conflict with other JavaScript libraries.
+	Hence sketchpad code may conflict with other JavaScript code / libraries.

- * The code also makes no afford to validate browser support for most of the
- * language features used.
+	- The framework makes no afford to validate browser support for most of the language features used.

- * All this is done by design, since the main purpose of this library is to give
+All this is done by design.
- * novice programmers a clean API that allows them to visually learn about core
- * programming principles.

 ## License